Chibbluffy/ScotBot/README.md

 3. Run scotbot.py when ready

 How this works:
-1. React with 🏁 (:checkered_flag:) on a message to receive a DM from ScotBot with a list of users who have reacted to the same message with 🇾(:regional_indicator_y:)
+1. React with 🏁 (:checkered_flag:) on a message to receive a DM from ScotBot with a list of reactions and the users who reacted with that reaction.
+Note: This only works for messages that have been sent since the bot has been running.
+If the message and reactions were sent before the bot started up, it has no access to getting the reactions.

 That's it, you're done. :)